 Energy is a rapidly changing sector, and the findings will therefore reflect what is true at the time of reviewing, but we'll try to point to where important changes are imminent.
 Where appropriate we will return to topics when the landscape has changed significantly.

 2.4 Considerations for the next sprint

-The first sprint has been a valuable learning experience from which we have identified some things to consider for the rest of the review process.
+The first sprint has been a valuable learning experience from which we identified a number of considerations for the rest of the review process.

 2.4.1 Systematic search approach